milestogo/reform/handbook/source/thermal/index.rst

 The fan is needed to push hot air out of the case, preventing overheating of the system.
 Normally, its full power is only needed when the system is under heavy load, for example when the GPU (3D graphics processor) is very active or all 4 cores are busy compiling code.
 The fan should turn on to full power when the SoC temperature is over 65 degrees celcius.

-One of the three fan cables (yellow) connects to the PWM1 pin of the i.MX6.
+One of the three fan cables (orange) connects to the PWM1 pin of the i.MX6.
 The fan's speed can be controlled via pulse width modulation.
 This is usually the job of the reformd script, which monitors the core temperature and sets the fan to full power when the temperature is over 65 degrees Celcius.

 To check the temperature of the system, you can use the command: